scottshambaugh/mpl_stereo/README.md

 <p float="left" align="center">
 <img width="500" height="250" src="https://raw.githubusercontent.com/scottshambaugh/mpl_stereo/main/docs/trefoil_2d.png">
 </p>
+If you can see view the stereogram properly, you should see the knot weave in and out of the page!

 ### 3D plots
-The stereoscopic effect can be made just by rotating the 3D plot, so all 3D plot types are supported.
+The stereoscopic effect in 3D can be made just by rotating the plot view, so all of matplotlib's 3D plot types are supported.
 ```python
 axstereo = AxesStereo2D()
 axstereo.plot(x, y, z, c='k', alpha=0.2)